Melanoma and other skin cancers

 The skin is the largest organ of the body.
 The skin and its components (hair, nails, sweat, and oil glands) make up the integumentary system.
 One of the main functions of the skin is protection.
 It protects the body from external factors, such as bacteria, chemicals, and temperature.
 The skin contains secretions that can kill bacteria, and the pigment melanin provides a chemical defense against ultraviolet light that can damage skin cells.
 The skin also helps control body temperature.

 As a person ages, melanocytes often multiply (proliferate).
-They form clusters that appear on the skin surface as small, dark, flat, or dome-shaped spots, which are usually harmless moles or "liver spots."
+They form clusters that appear on the skin surface as small, dark, flat, or dome-shaped spots, which are often harmless moles or "liver spots."

 Melanoma accounts for less than 5% of all skin cancers, yet it results in most skin cancer deaths, according to the American Cancer Society (ACS).
-For the year 2013, the ACS estimates there will be about 76,690 new cases of melanoma in the U.S., and about 9,480 deaths from the disease.
+The incidence of melanoma has increased by close to 10 times over the last 20 to 30 years.

 At first, melanoma cells are found in the epidermis and top layers of the dermis.
 However, once they grow downward into the dermis, the cancer can come into contact with lymph and blood vessels, and from there spread (metastasize) to other parts of the body.
 The thicker the melanoma, the greater the likelihood that it could spread to distant sites.

-Lentigo Maligna.
-Lentigo maligna (sometimes called Hutchinson's freckle) usually occurs in elderly people and is marked by flat, mottled, tan-to-brown freckle-like spots with irregular borders.
+Lentigo maligna (sometimes called Hutchinson freckle) usually occurs in older people and is marked by flat, mottled, tan-to-brown freckle-like spots with irregular borders.
 These lesions often appear on the face or other sun-exposed areas and typically grow slowly for 5 to 15 years before cancer appears.
-Lentigo maligna melanoma accounts for 4 to 15% of melanoma cases.
+Lentigo maligna melanoma accounts for 4% to 15% of melanoma cases.

-Acral Lentiginous Melanoma.
 Although rare, acral lentiginous melanoma is the most common melanoma among African and Asian populations.
-It commonly appears as a dark patch on the palms, soles, fingers, or toes, under fingernails or toenails, or in mucus membranes.
+It commonly appears as a dark patch on the palms, soles, fingers, or toes, under fingernails or toenails, or in mucous membranes.